keystonejs/prisma-day-2021-workshop/README.md

 yarn push ... (auto push to origin latest)
 ```

-## Known crash bugs
+## Known crash bug ...

-Vote when not logged in: WIP
+A stale session led to the app throwing when voting occured.
+More defensive coding is required in the access filtering to handle such cases.
+WIP.

 ## Status report